spazzyt/SoftwarePraktikum2017_BoardGame/README.md

 # SoftwarePraktikum2017_BoardGame
 Boardgame Backend in Java

-This is a board game backend in java from a group project of one colleague and me at UZH.
+This is a board game backend in java from a group project of Remo Hertig and me at UZH.